-- a system that heats water solely using an electric resistance element; or - an electric boosted solar water heater which only provides heat from the electric resistance element due to a nonfunctional solar heater exchanger and associated solar heating components where those components are no longer within the relevant warranty period, and at least 5 years has lapsed since the system was installed.
+- · a system that heats water solely using an electric resistance element; or - an electric boosted solar water heater which only provides heat from the electric resistance element due to a nonfunctional solar heater exchanger and associated solar heating components where those components are no longer within the relevant warranty period, and at least 5 years has lapsed since the system was installed.

 2 Existing electric resistance water heater must be connected to an electric supply before it is decommissioned.
+Heaters are not required to be connected immediately prior to decommissioning if the disconnection was due to safety reasons.